Vorozhba railway station: History

 The station was founded in 1868.

 In 1894, the Vorozhba-Seredyna-Buda (now Zernove station) narrow-gauge railway was put into operation, and in 1915 it was rebuilt on a wide track.
 The Moscow-Kyiv-Voronezh Railway Joint-Stock Company built locomotive and wagon workshops at Vorozhba Junction in the early 1890s.
 The economic importance of the node grew.
 Mainly bread was exported, and coal materials, salt, etc. were delivered.

-At the end of the 19th and the beginning of the 20th centuries, the following stations were built on the Vorozhba-Kyiv line: Putivl, Gruzke, Konotop, Bakhmach, Plysky, Kruty, Nizhyn, Nosivka, Kobyzhchi, Bobrovytsia, and Bobryk.
+At the end of the 19th and the beginning of the 20th centuries, the following stations were built on the Vorozhba-Kyiv line: Putyvl, Hruzke, Konotop, Bakhmach, Plysky, Kruty, Nizhyn, Nosivka, Kobyzhchi, Bobrovytsia, and Bobryk.
 And along the Kursk line Volfyne, Hlushkovo, Kornevo, Kolontaivka, Artakovo, Lgov-Kievskiy, Lukashovka, Dyakonovo and Kursk.

 The importance of the Vorozhba railway station, which after a while became a hub, grew.
 The formation and development of the Vorozhba station made significant changes in the development of the region's economy.
 Prior to the Kursk-Kyiv railway, Bilopillya served as a place to gather flour and oats.
-Rye flour from nearby cities was distributed partly in Sumy and Lebedyn raions to local distilleries and sent to the city of Hlukhiv, Chernigov Guberniya.
+Rye flour from nearby cities was distributed partly in Sumy and Lebedyn raions to local distilleries and sent to the city of Hlukhiv, Chernigov Governorate.
 They were followed by the Desna River and Russia.
-Wheat flour and oats were also sent to the northwest - to Chernihiv and Vitebsk Oblasts.
+Wheat flour and oats were also sent to the northwest – to Chernihiv and Vitebsk Oblasts.
 Part of the oats was sold in Kremenchuk, and rye was sold on the Don River.

 After the construction of the Kursk-Kyiv railway, the nature and volume of trade in the city of Bilopillya changed.
 If earlier trade went with Hlukhiv, and from there to the Desna River and further, now from Bilopillya production went on the Kursk-Kyiv railway.
 The bulk of grain was exported abroad to Prussia.